 But further research has revealed that one more phonemic awareness skill is still needed – phonemic manipulation.

 Phonemic manipulation is the ability to add, delete, or change phonemes in words.
 For example, ask a beginning reader orally “what is ‘slip’ without the /l/ ” and you’ll likely receive little more than a blank stare.
-However, ask any good 4th grade reader and she’ll be able to do the task easily.
+However, ask any skilled 4th-grade reader and they’ll be able to do the task easily.

 This higher level phonemic awareness skill is harder than blending and segmenting and is a better predictor of reading achievement than just blending segmenting.
 David Kilpatrick makes the case that phonemic proficiency – rather than phonemic awareness – better describes the skill that sets apart the strong from the weaker reader.
 “Proficiency” draws out the concept of speed of processing, which appears to be essential for both decoding and automatic word identification.